danijar/modurale/README.md

 chmod +x tool/setup-<platform>.sh
 tool/setup-<platform>.sh

-# Configure and build external dependencies.
-They will be downloaded first.
+# Build the projects.
+They will download and build dependencies as well.
+The
-# This can take a couple of minutes.
+# step can take a couple of minutes.
 cd build
 cmake ../project/

-# Build the engine and application.
 cmake --build .
+cd ..

-# Optionally, run tests.
+# Optionally, run the tests.
-modurale/modurale-test
+install/modurale/bin/modurale-test

-# Launch the example application.
+# Run the example application.
-game/game
+install/game/bin/game
 ```

 Direct dependencies